ChemistryMickey/game-of-life/README.md

 Eh.
 Python's my best language.
 Codellama:13b didn't give any good advice here on the one question I asked though it might have just timed out such that my last question was without the context of the previous.
 Something to consider.

+## Rust Conclusion:
+Close but no cigar.
+It knew that serde can be used to deserialize but didn't add the derived "Serialize" to the struct.
+Also, the std::fs::read doesn't require a buffer input; that's an input required for std::io::stdin().read.

+Not too shabby considering the proportion of Rust code probably available to codellama for training and the bias for Python.